 - Your proposed research is compelling with potential to be transformational for pulsed power and/or REHEDS

 - You can acquire a DOE Q level security clearance, which requires US Citizenship

 (not all areas are expected of every candidate)

 - Excellent written and oral communication skills as demonstrated by participation in scientific conferences and publication in high impact journals

 - Ability to learn, deal with roadblocks, and be creative in solving problems

 - Demonstrated interest and/or experience in service to the nation

-- Ability to conduct self-directed research and thrive in collaborative, interdisciplinary research environments on problems comprising diverse application domains
+- Ability to conduct self-directed research and thrive in collaborative, interdisciplinary research environments to contribute on problems comprising diverse application domains

 - Proven research community leadership through activities such as participation in student or professional organizations, outreach activities, etc.